 If you’re a girl on the go, it’s easy to grab that second or third cup of coffee and call it “lunch.”
 We’re always looking for a boost of energy to get us through the workday, but the more energy drinks and artificial sweeteners we consume, the less healthy our day becomes.
 Instead of a traditional energy drink, here are some healthy (non-coffee) alternatives that can help you get through that afternoon lull.

 It’s not the most exciting drink, but water is a natural appetite suppressant and it also speeds up your metabolism.
 If you’re wondering exactly how water can energize you, it’s more that a lack of water will lead to fatigue from dehydration.
 Drinking water means that your body doesn’t need to waste your energy pumping oxygen, so switching out a glass of water for a usual drink will keep you more alert.
 Water also helps reduce stress – let’s see coffee do that!
-And, if water tastes boring to you, try infusing it with fruit for a refreshing and tasty drink or you try IZZE sparkling water -it’s delicious and infused with fruit without all the calories and sugar!
+And, if water tastes boring to you, try infusing it with fruit for a refreshing and tasty drink.
+Infused water has endless possibilities and you can mix all kinds of exciting flavors like lemon and lavender or watermelon and jalapeño (as pictured above).
+Plus, it’s delicious without all the calories and sugar.

 Over the past few years, researchers have been surprised by the health benefits of beet juice.
 Though some studies are still being done, drinking beet juice on a regular basis will significantly lower your blood pressure and also help stamina.
 Beets are a good source of vitamin C, fiber, and potassium, and we mean the entire beet – roots and leaves too.
 The leaves have most of the plant’s nutrients, but the beet itself is what gives beet juice its reddish color.
 Beets also have a very neutral flavor, so you can add just about any fruit to it to make your juice a little sweeter if you’d like.